How good is the Roland TD 11 really? Is it something for beginners? Will advanced drummers thrive on it?

 So if you’re okay with the price, I recommend you end your research phase.
 After all, drumming happens on a physical and emotional level, so go to a music store or order it from Amazon and try it out.
 I think you won’t be disappointed.

-Roland TD 11 Deals
+Your Roland TD 11 Questions